mitsopel/sports-betting-settlement/README.md

 - The consumer will find 2 bets for `EVT-1` but only `betId=1` is a winner; only that settlement will be logged.

 ## Notes & Assumptions
-- RocketMQ producer is intentionally mocked (logs).
-No RocketMQ installation is required.
+- RocketMQ is optional.
+If a NameServer/Broker is reachable, settlements are sent via RocketMQ; otherwise, the app logs the payloads as a mock fallback.
+You do not need RocketMQ running to develop or test locally.
 - Kafka configuration uses `localhost:9092` by default; see `docker-compose.yml` for a quick local cluster.

 ## Potential Improvements (Next Steps)